Clara Arai - Social Media Designer

 Maria Izzi is a sophomore from Albany, New York majoring in graphic design.
 Maria’s goal in studying graphic design is to learn how to effectively help others communicate and to help others understand what is being communicated through design and photography for God’s glory.
 Many in her life have inspired her to pursue a career in the world of design.
 She enjoys doing many other things, such as traveling, volunteering, journaling, being with family, friends, and animals, ice-skating, playing volleyball, and playing the piano.
 One of her favorite places that she was able to visit was Israel and being in absolute awe of all the astonishing scenes she was able to see and experience alongside other Christians.
 She is currently preparing to study abroad in Italy in the summer of 2022.
 She finds joy in the process of learning and going through the challenges put before her that are meant to teach and grow her.
 She is excited to serve on the Inkwell team and where the Lord will place her in the future to shine His light to others.

-Renee is a junior studying communication and creative writing.
-She believes writing is her God-given gift and wants to pursue her talent in communicating stories.
-Though Renee enjoys all genres of writing, her favorite is poetry.
+Renee is a senior studying communication and creative writing.
+Though she enjoys all genres of writing, her favorite is poetry.
 Drawing most of her inspiration from the outdoors, Renee believes poems give depth to human experience that is unattainable through other media.
-She hopes to publish several of her own collections in the near future.
-When she’s not writing poetry or studying for school, Renee enjoys singing, reading, taking care of her plants, and exploring new places around her hometown.
-After receiving her bachelor’s degree, Renee aspires to obtain her TESOL certification and teach English in Japan.
+Her poetry was recently published in a local anthology, and she hopes to publish several of her own collections in the future.
+Renee enjoys singing, reading, tending her plants, and exploring new places, both in the States and overseas.
+She is also an avid consumer of cryptozoology, true crime, and history.
+After receiving her bachelor’s degree, Renee aspires to obtain her MFA and pursue a career in publishing or public relations, hopefully abroad.
 However, if the Lord closes that door, she would be perfectly happy in the States employed in SpaceX communications.

 Katie Lilly - Copy Editor